mindey/agi/README.md

 (1) What frameworks of general intelligence exist.

-(2) Finding out what general intelligence (or close to general) systems already exist, and how to tap into them.
+(2) Finding out what general intelligence implementations exist, and how to tap into them.

 (3) What protocols are or can be used to connect different systems of general intelligence.